pcesarperez/Modding-never-changes/Modding never changes.md

 ![NMM MMM global options](Images/NMM%20MMM%20global%20options.png)
 5. MMM overwrites several files from FWE, as it overhauls the monster system in the game.
 Let it do its magic.
 ![NMM MMM FWE overwrite](Images/NMM%20MMM%20FWE%20overwrite.png)
-6. We are going to get rid of the files instaled by MMM to use the merged path we downloaded before.
+6. We are going to get rid of the files installed by MMM to use the merged path we downloaded before.
 Create a folder in your data folder (namely `[MMM backup]`), and move the following files:
 	* `Mart's Mutant Mod.esm`
 	* `Mart's Mutant Mod.esp`
 	* `Mart's Mutant Mod - DLC Anchorage.esp`